JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/segmentation.md

   measures the intersection over the union of the labelled segments for each class and reports the average

+  The `Jaccard index`_, also known as Intersection over Union and the Jaccard similarity coefficient.
   $$ a =q $$

 * **IoU class:** Intersection over Union for each class